Recently Listed Tvardi Therapeutics' Lead Drug 'Positioned To Drive Broad Improvement', Analyst Sees Over 150% Stock Upside - Tvardi Therapeutics (NASDAQ:TVRD)

 With Tvardi’s existing cash and approximately $24 million of Cara cash at closing, Tvardi is expected to have sufficient cash to fund its operating expenses and capital expenditure requirements, as currently planned, into the second half of 2026, including through its two anticipated Phase 2 data readouts.

 On Thursday, Piper Sandler initiated coverage on Tvardi Therapeutics.
-“TTI-101 is positioned to drive broad improvement with an optimal profile,” analyst Yasmeen Rahimi said.
+Analyst Yasmeen Rahimi writes, “TTI-101 is positioned to drive broad improvement with an optimal profile.”

-Thus, TTI-101 is uniquely positioned to drive meaningful anti-fibrotic effects for IPF at cellular and immune levels, given STAT3’s broad effects on clotting/coagulation, inflammatory cell migration, fibroblast proliferation, and ECM deposition (vs. typical therapies only targeting one aspect), the analyst asserted.
+Thus, TTI-101 is uniquely positioned to drive meaningful anti-fibrotic effects for IPF at cellular and immune levels, given STAT3’s broad effects on clotting/coagulation, inflammatory cell migration, fibroblast proliferation, and ECM deposition (vs. typical therapies only targeting one aspect).

 Piper has initiated an Overweight rating with a price forecast of $78, with an upside of over 150%.

-TTI-101 is also de-risked with robust preclinical evidence showing lung fibrosis reduction and stat sig oxygen saturation improvements, Rahimi pointed out.
+TTI-101 is also de-risked with robust preclinical evidence showing lung fibrosis reduction and stat sig oxygen saturation improvements.

-Further, the analyst highlighted that TVRD is also developing TTI-109 (a next-gen STAT3 inhibitor) with optimized delivery, enhanced patent protection, and an IND filed in June 2025.
+Further, TVRD is also developing TTI-109 (a next-gen STAT3 inhibitor) with optimized delivery, enhanced patent protection, and an IND filed in June 2025.

 Price Action: TVRD stock is trading higher by 2.56% to $26.89 at last check Thursday.